kohvadla/MLClassifier/README.md

 ## Train/run an XGBoost BDT

-Open the Jupyter notebook `run_xgboost.ipnby` and run/modify the relevant cells with the appropriate options.
+Open the Jupyter notebook `run_xgboost.ipynb` and run/modify the relevant cells with the appropriate options.